Dietary supplements are popular for treating and preventing type 2 diabetes. But, the true question is how effective they are?

 Vitamin C is a popular supplement for people who have or don’t have diabetes.
 It can decrease the level of sugar that piles up in damaged cells, nerves, eyes and kidneys.
 Moreover, it can decrease the level of sorbitol.

-So, you need at least 1,000 mg of this vitamin per day if you want it to work.
+So, we need at least 1,000 mg of this vitamin per day if we want it to work.

 The FDA approved two prescribed drugs that might help with losing weight.
 People with diabetes have a hard time losing weight.
 That is why they consider the option to get supplements.